Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 So the first step to any project, deciding on what you want to make and setting up some milestones for yourself.
 These don't always have to be time-bound, but in my case, since this is for school, I have 1 milestone every 2 weeks excluding the first week, so week 3, 5 and 7 all had milestones attached to them.
 For me, the end result was that I wanted to be able to render a scene to my VR headset and be able to move around some physics objects with my hands.
 I also wanted to add some basic movement, which at the time I hadn't exactly decided on yet, but I did know that simple walking around when moving the thumbstick would be the easiest and thus most likely to be implemented.
 For being able to use physics, I was going to use the Jolt library, which is a library can deal with the physics calculations.
 Now, there are multiple libraries that can be used to implement VR into a custom engine in C++.
-The two main ones I looked at were OpenVR (https://github.com/ValveSoftware/openvr) and the C++ version of OpenXR (https://github.com/KhronosGroup/OpenXR-Hpp).
+The two main ones I looked at were [OpenVR](https://github.com/ValveSoftware/openvr) and the C++ version of [OpenXR](https://github.com/KhronosGroup/OpenXR-Hpp).
-I did some research on this topic (which isn't releveant here) and in the end, I decided upon using OpenXR.
+I did some research on this topic (which isn't relevant here) and in the end, I decided upon using OpenXR.
 I had worked with it in the past, though that was in Unity and using C#.
 Below here will show my original milestones as well as what changed over time due to circumstances.
 ```
 Week 3 milestone: Implement the OpenXR library for using the VR capabilities and have the 3D sample scene rendered to the headset